 - Flour: we tend to use 00 flour for our pasta dough, although you can make it with semolina flour as well.
 Whilst you can use plain or strong bread flour for pasta, for me, the pasta turns out a bit too stodgy and even chewy.

 - Eggs: Since all the moisture in the dough comes from the eggs in this dough it is difficult to state the exact amount.
 I add a medium-sized egg per 100g of flour.
-If the dough is too dry, simply add a tbsp of water.
+If the dough is too dry, simply add a tablespoon of water.
 If it’s too sticky, add a sprinkling of flour.